FelixFern/Crabitor/README.md

 </div>

 ## 🗒️ Prerequisites
-- Node.js version 18 and up with package manage (npm, pnpm, yarn, or bun)
+- Node.js version 18 and up with package manager (npm, pnpm, yarn, or bun)
 - Rust with Cargo

 ## Tech Stack